Their Story Matter with Sara Troy and her guest Arthur W. Schade, aired March 29th-April 5th

 For mobile/tablets you can download free apps here: soundcloud.com/mobile

 During the time of these writings, Schade spent over three years researching and questioning others regarding their religious and secular beliefs.
 Did God exist?
 If so, whose side is He or She on?
 Or, are atheists correct – ‘dust to dust?
-Most important, in his book, “Looking for God within the Kingdom of Religious Confusion” Schade sought to answer the question that haunted him most; does Faith + secular theory – empirical proof = bigotry?
+Most importantly, in his book, “Looking for God within the Kingdom of Religious Confusion” Schade sought to answer the question that haunted him most; does Faith + secular theory – empirical proof = bigotry?
 Or is there another answer?

 Schade, is retired and living in Florida, has been married to his lovely wife Diane, since 1969.
 Together, they raised three fine sons, who married terrific daughter-in-laws, and blessed them with four grandchildren; one granddaughter, and three young grandsons.